 If you’re looking for the best Christmas markets in Europe, then Zagreb Christmas Market in Croatia should definitely be on your list.
 Perhaps the best part about it is that everywhere you go in Zagreb city centre, there seems to be something magical around the corner.
 It’s not just in one location, and each location has a different feel and experience.
 Voted the best Christmas market for 3 years in a row, we were so happy to be in Zagreb to experience the Zagreb Christmas Market, otherwise known as Advent in Zagreb.
 Here is everything you need to know before you go and our Zagreb Christmas Market review.

 Advent In Zagreb Video

 There are so many reasons to visit the Zagreb Christmas market.
 As mentioned, one of the things we loved about it was that it’s not just in one spot but spread out over many different locations in Zagreb city centre.

 One of the main highlights of Advent in Zagreb is the outdoor ice skating in the park.
 It’s a beautiful area, a great ice skating circuit and we had so much fun doing this, even though our skating skills are poor at best.

 Another thing to note is that the Zagreb Christmas market is actually quite affordable, making it so much more accessible.
-There is plenty of free entertainment, beautiful decorations around the city, and for an event, we found food, drinks and activities such as ice skating, really reasonably priced.
+There is plenty of free entertainment and beautiful decorations around the city.
+For an event, we found food, drinks and activities such as ice skating, really reasonably priced.